Pandemic has set the number of air travelers back decades

 Even if they get taxpayer help, the airlines warn, they will be smaller on the other side of the pandemic.

-The recovery in air travel — whenever it occurs — could depend on many factors including social-distancing rules and the state of the economy, which is staggering with 10 million people filing new claims for unemployment benefits in the last two weeks.
+The recovery in air travel — whenever it occurs — could depend on many factors including social-distancing rules and the state of the economy, which is staggering as 16.8 million people — one in every 10 workers — have filed new claims for unemployment benefits in the last three weeks.

 Air travel is much more affordable and accessible to the masses than it was in the 1960s.
 Still, both leisure and business travelers have above-average incomes.